PX4/PX4-user_guide/en/flight_modes/mission.md

 An additional safety parameter [FW_LND_FLALT](#FW_LND_FLALT) sets the minimum altitude at which the vehicle will flare (if the time based altitude is too low to allow a safe flare maneuver).

 If belly landing, the vehicle will continue in the flaring state until touchdown, land detection, and subsequent disarm.
 For runway landings, [FW_LND_TD_TIME](#FW_LND_TD_TIME) enables setting the time post flare start to pitch down the nose (e.g. consider tricycle gear) onto the runway ([RWTO_PSP](#RWTO_PSP)) and avoid bouncing.
 This time roughly corresponds to the touchdown post flare, and should be tuned for a given airframe during test flights only after the flare has been tuned.

+The parameters that affect flaring are listed below.

 Parameter | Description
 --- | ---